fonoster/routr/docs/guide-securing-the-signal.md

 ### Creating a Certificate using Let’s Encrypt

-The recommended way to create a valid certificate for **Arke** is using the free service [Let's Encrypt](https://letsencrypt.org).
+The recommended way to create a valid certificate for **Routr** is using the free service [Let's Encrypt](https://letsencrypt.org).
 Please go to https://letsencrypt.org/ for details on how to install the required tooling.
 To generate the certificate, use the following steps:

 **1. Create keys**